idiap/bob/doc/TutorialsArrays.rst

 Matlab
 ~~~~~~

 |project| currently does not provide `Matlab`_ mex interface.
 Nevertheless, it is possible to load and save simple `.mat` files, thank to the `MatIO`_ library.
 However, complex data such as `Matlab`_ structure are not supported.
 Be aware that `Matlab`_ also support the `HDF5`_ file format.
-For more details, please have a look at :doc:`doc/TutorialsIO`.
+For more details, please have a look at :doc:`TutorialsIO`.

 ..
 Place here your external references